ilan-anodot/anodotcost_api_docs_slate/source/includes/_Alert actions.md

 actionName | String | Name of the action as it shows up inside Anodot.
 Note that this is different than the text which is actually shown on the button when the alert recipient activates the action. btnName | String | The text which appears data | Array | Relevant parameters for defining the action.
 For OUTSIDE_LINK actions, the only parameter is url.

-#### Response Fields

-The response will show the parameters of the created alert action together with the newly created ID and the created/modified time.

 > Response Example: